djcarrad/qcodes-elab/README.rst

 QCoDeS-elab version
 ===================================
 This package is no longer supported.
-You should migrate to qcodespp.github.io
+You should migrate to `qcodes++ <qcodespp.github.io>`__

-Once you have installed qcodes++, you can update your notebooks in the following way:
+Once you have installed qcodes++, you can update your code in the following way:

 Replace ``import qcodes as qc`` with ``import qcodespp as qc`` such that calls to top-level functions e.g. qc.Parameter will be imported from qcodes++.